About the Competition

 To determine this year's winners of the Canada's Best Diversity Employers competition, Mediacorp editors reviewed diversity and inclusiveness initiatives at employers that applied for the Canada's Top 100 Employers project.
 From this overall applicant pool, a smaller short-list of employers with noteworthy and unique diversity initiatives was developed.
 The short-listed candidates' programs were then compared to those of other employers in the same field.
 The finalists chosen represent the diversity leaders in their industry and region of Canada.

 The Globe and Mail is our editorial partner on the Canada's Best Diversity Employers competition.
 Each year, we co-publish a large national magazine announcing the winners, which appears in The Globe.
-This year's print magazine was published in The Globe on February 24, 2016.
+Read the special magazine announcing this year's winners published in the March 28, 2017 edition of The Globe and Mail.

 Any employer with its head office or principal place of business in Canada may apply for this competition.
 Employers of any size may apply, whether private or public sector.
 Each applicant must have an interesting initiative for at least one of the five above diversity groups covered by this competition.

-Applications for our 2017 competition will be available early in 2016.
-Our 2017 winners will be announced in The Globe and Mail early in 2017.
-To receive an application for next year's competition, employers should join our mailing list:
+Applications for our 2018 competition will be available early in 2017.
+Our 2018 winners will be announced in The Globe and Mail early in 2018.

 To learn more about the competition, we invite you to join us at the Top Employer Summit, our annual editorial conference on the Canada’s Top 100 Employers project.
 This event lets you discover the latest best practices from winners, meet competition organizers and editors, and hear inspiring stories from world-class speakers – all presented in a commercial-free format.
 The conference is Canada’s largest annual event for senior-level HR professionals.